DaleOrders/AWS-Study-Notes/README.md

 - NACLs are used when adding explicit deny, such as bad IPs or bad actors.
 - SGs is the default almost everywhere because they are stateful.
 - NACLs are associated with a subnet and only filter traffic that crosses that boundary.
-If the resource is in the same subnet, it will not do anything.
+It does not direct traffic within the subnet.

 ### 1.5.8.
 Network Address Translation (NAT) Gateway